-Nicholas Bromilow is considered one of the most prominent up and coming English conductors of his generation.
-He has been the founding artistic director of many ensembles in the UK with the aim of bringing classical music to different audiences outside of the concert hall.
+Nicholas Bromilow is a British conductor, based in Michigan, USA.
+Throughout his international career, he has been the founding artistic director of many ensembles in the UK with the aim of bringing classical music to different audiences outside of the concert hall.

-Performances in his hometown of Bristol (UK) include projects in Motion Nightclub and under the wings of the concorde plane in the Aerospace Museum with Resonance Orchestra, as well as in the underground vaults of the central station with the Insight Ensemble.
+Performances in his hometown of Bristol (UK) include projects in Motion Nightclub and under the wings of the concorde plane in the Aerospace Museum with Resonance Orchestra, as well as in the underground vaults of the Temple Meads Station with the Insight Ensemble.

 Nicholas’ career in the UK includes conducting positions with the Redland Green Choir, Burnham & Highbridge Choral Society, Long Ashton Orchestra, Bromley Heath Community Choir, West Mendip Orchestra, City Sound Voices of Bath, North Somerset Music Service’s Youth Orchestra, Andover Parkinson’s Choir and Ogmore Vale Choir.
 He has guest conducted with the Bristol Ensemble, Bristol Chamber Orchestra, Petersfield Orchestra, Saltford Orchestra and Cardiff Philharmonic Orchestra.